-Yogic pranayama, yoga asana and meditation have a definitive effect on the brain waves.
+Yogic pranayama and mindfulness meditation have a definitive effect on the brain waves.

-Yoga may have different meanings to different people, and I think most of them would agree that what ties the innumerable types together is their effect on the mind.
-Whatever type of Yoga we practice, the ultimate goal is the same: to overcome the mental chatter through dissociation of thoughts and concentration on one’s own breathing.
+Whatever type of mindfulness we may practice, the ultimate goal is the same: to overcome the mental chatter through dissociation of thoughts and concentration on one’s own breathing.

 Brain waves and its basic frequencies…